 |Price history for GIGABYTE Radeon Rx 590 Gaming 8G Graphics Card, 2X Windforce Fans, 8GB 256-Bit GDDR5, Gv-RX590GAMING-8GD Video Card|

 The Gaming series is Gigabyte’s mainstream lineup of graphics cards (with Aorus being the premium counterpart).
-This Radeon RX 590 Gaming video card is nevertheless a factory-overclocked model.
+This Radeon RX 590 Gaming video card is nevertheless a factory-overclocked version of the mid-range chip.
 As expected, it is also equipped with the dual-fan Windforce 2X cooling solution, which Gigabyte has previously used to cool down a fair amount of other GPUs.

 However, the Polaris 30 XT/RX 590 GPU is manufactured using a smaller, 12 nm production process at GlobalFoundries (compared to the predecessors’ 14 nm).
 This has resulted in up to 15% better performance at the same wattage.
 Unfortunately, it’s still not as power-efficient as Nvidia’s Pascal (e.g. GTX 1060) or Turing (e.g. GTX 1660 Ti) architectures.